InfernoDigital/RoboHands-UnityXR/README.md

 Step 2.
 When you get to that part, instead of editing the prefabs, delete them.

 Step 3.
-Then go into the Prefabs folder of this package and drop the RoboHand_Presence prefabs I created onto the VR rig in the spots for each hand.
-The RoboHand_Presence prefabs are already set up to work with the new animators and script!
+Then go into the Prefabs folder of this package and drop the Left and Right_Hand_Presence prefabs I created onto the VR rig in the spots for each hand.
+The Hand_Presence prefabs are already set up to work with the new animators and script!

 Step 4.
 Put on your headset and grab a controller!
 If you're on Oculus, you should have a total